‘Why? Why? Why?’ Ukraine’s Mariupol descends into despair

 That same day, a Ukrainian military radar and airfield were among the first targets of Russian artillery.
 Shelling and airstrikes could and did come at any moment, and people spent most of their time in shelters.
 Life was hardly normal, but it was livable.

 By Feb.
-27, that started to change, as an ambulance raced into a city hospital carrying a small motionless girl.
+27, that started to change, as an ambulance raced into a city hospital carrying a small motionless girl, not yet 6.
 Her brown hair was pulled back off her pale face with a rubber band, and her pajama pants were bloodied by Russian shelling.
-She was no older than 6.

 Her wounded father came with her, his head bandaged.
 Her mother stood outside the ambulance, weeping.